chunta/Mov/README.md

 ## Installation

-Go into the folder that has Podfile, execute command 'pod file', then open project and run App.
+Go into the folder that has Podfile, execute command 'pod install', then open project and run App.

 Target: iOS 10.0.